 OUR THERAPEUTIC APPROACH

-Our seamless approach to the provision of therapy means that therapists and teachers 'work as one' to support pupils' social, emotional, behavioural and educational development
+Our seamless approach to therapy means that therapists and teachers 'work as one' to support pupils' social, emotional, behavioural and educational development

-Jack Morgan is a music therapist and head of therapy at our Kennington site.
-Jack joins with pupils in pursuing particular therapeutic aims through shared musical experiences.
-Aims of therapy might include relieving stress, processing emotions, developing self-confidence and improving relationships.
-Pupils are free to play instruments, make recordings and share music by their favourite artists… exploring, imagining, sampling, singing, playing along, or simply listening in caring company.
+Jack Morgan is a music therapist at our Kennington site.
+Jack uses music to help pupils with their feelings.
+Aims of therapy might include relieving stress, understanding emotions, developing self-confidence and improving relationships.
+In music therapy pupils can play instruments, make recordings and share music by their favourite artists.

-Louisa Webster is a dramatherapist and is head of therapy at our Vauxhall site.
-Drama therapy works with the pupils' creativity, imagination and personal expression.
-It aims to encourage confidence, self-exploration, social communication and to realise potential.
-In these sessions pupils can express themselves and explore experiences in an indirect way using sand, role-play and storytelling, using objects, art materials, poetry and creative writing.
+Louisa Webster is a drama therapist and is head of therapy at our Vauxhall site.
+Drama therapy uses creativity and the imagination to support feelings.
+It can help pupils to understand different emotions and to build confidence.
+In these sessions pupils can share their thoughts and experiences in an safe way using role-play, storytelling, sand-play, lots of different objects, art materials, poetry and creative writing.

 - Integrative Therapy

 Georgia Gkertsou is head of therapy at our Walworth site and is a play therapist.
 Georgia may use different creative activities to help pupils share their feelings.
 Integrative therapy is child-led and pupils can choose different ways to share their thoughts and feelings that may include drama, music, art or play.
 Georgia works with pupils in the classroom as well as offering therapy sessions in the therapy room.